coins-docs/xyz/docs/rest-api.md

 [linux]$ curl -H "X-COINS-APIKEY: tAQfOrPIZAhym0qHISRt8EFvxPemdBm5j5WMlkm3Ke9aFp0EGWC2CGM8GHV4kCYW" -X POST 'https://$HOST/openapi/v1/order?symbol=BTCPHP&side=BUY&type=LIMIT&timeInForce=GTC' -d 'quantity=1&price=0.1&recvWindow=5000&timestamp=1538323200000&signature=340037ed5366e650bd0e09e170db4a6ace0a9cba3e8af4e5c37ba2143fb84de0'
 ```

 Note that in Example 3, the signature is different from the previous examples.
-Specifically, there is be no `&` character between `GTC` and `quantity=1`.
+Specifically, there should be no `&` character between `GTC` and `quantity=1`.

 ## Public API Endpoints

 ### Terminology

-These terms will be used throughout the documentation, so it is recommended especially for new users to read to help their understanding of the API.
+These terms will be used throughout the documentation, so new users are encouraged to read them to help their understanding of the API.

 * `base asset` refers to the asset that is the `quantity` of a symbol.
 For the symbol BTCUSDT, BTC would be the `base asset`.
 * `quote asset` refers to the asset that is the `price` of a symbol.
 For the symbol BTCUSDT, USDT would be the `quote asset`.